Robstei/chatbotsclient/README.md

 ![image](https://user-images.githubusercontent.com/33390325/209801129-4f5a3dc2-44e3-46c2-a20d-84b7b5eca84c.png)

 ### Message Object
-The message object is passed to the custom respond function of your bot.
+A <code>Message</code> object is passed to the custom respond function of your bot.
 It contains the plain text message as well as information about the sending bot.
 |Field|Description|
 |---|---|
 |message|Plain text message.
 Used to compute your chatbots answer.|